Departure Detail

 05 October Day 01: Arrival in Kathmandu airport (1,350), meet our staff then transfers to Hotel.

-06 October Day 02: Free day in Kathmandu.
+06 October Day 02: Free day in Kathmandu, preparation and briefing about trip at evening.

 07 October Day 03: Official work for expedition and briefing at Ministry of Tourism.